 Getting started guide¶

-Netdata can collect thousands of metrics in real-time without any configuration, but there are some valuable things to know to get the most of out Netdata based on your needs.
+Netdata can collect thousands of metrics in real-time without any configuration, but there are some valuable things to know to get the most out of Netdata based on your needs.

 If you haven’t installed Netdata yet, visit the installation instructions for details, including our one-liner script, which automatically installs Netdata on almost all Linux distributions.